NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 = Analysis <sec:analysis>

-When it comes to analyzing the performance and implementation of work, there are three key areas that must be investigated.
-The first is numerical analysis where
+While there are many significant aspects of this work that could be analyzed, there are only three that will be considered here.
+The effects of transferring data betwene the host and the device repeatedly arises only in the implementation and the theoretical nature of this bottleneck is investigated.
+Similary, the significance of transferring data between hosts is analyzed.
+And finally, empirical benchmarks are given to highlight the efficacy of the implementation.

 Numerical analysis focsuses on measuring the effects of numerical approximation.
 Some of the most notable effects to conisder are error, stability, and convergence.
 Instead of considering raw error, in this work energy-drift will be used as a proxy (as outlined in @sec:energy_drift).
 In this case, stability refers to how the error of the result changes with respect the length of the time domain of the root problem.
 Convergence measures how many iterations the implementation takes to converge against the coarse and fine discretizations.

 Algorithm analysis focuses on two main aspects: how the runtime of the program is affected by changes in size of the input, and how the needed amount of memory is affected by changes in the size of the input.
 For this work, the "input" will be the coarse and fine discretizations.

 Benchmarks

 == Numerical Analysis <sec:analysis_numerical>